japorized/TeX_notes/README.md

 If you wish to get a copy of these documents, please take them with utmost discreet.

 ---
+### Information about PMATH351F17 and PMATH347F17

+These notes will stop at Lecture 11, since I have to drop these courses due to personal reasons.
+I will continue to accept typo amendments wherever necessary.
+Please feel free to copy these notes for yourselves and continue editing from there.

+---
 ### Typos?

 Please feel free to either contact me or send a pull request for rectifying typos.